 Alaska’s largest and oldest winter festival, Anchorage Fur Rendezvous, is slated for Feb.
-25 to March 6, 2022.
+22 to March 3, 2024.
 Enjoy 25 official Fur Rendezvous events and 50 Rondy Around Town community events.

 Known locally as Fur Rondy, the event has been going strong since before statehood.
-The event started in 1936 as a three-day sporting event timed to coincide with the return of miners and trappers loaded down with the fruits of a winter of work.
+The event started in 1936 as a three-day sporting event timed to coincide with the return of miners and trappers loaded with the fruits of a winter of work.
 The original event featured skiing, hockey, basketball, boxing, and a children's sled dog race down Fourth Avenue.

 The festival connects up to 45 different nonprofit organizations, making it an event for the community and by the community.
 There is something for everyone.
-For even more Fur Rondy information, including the schedule of events and travel specials, visit the Fur Rendezvous website.